-Friction Stir Welding (FSW), is a welding process that creates a strong bond between two metal parts without producing molten metal.
-Instead, the metal is heated and plastically deformed by a rotary motion and a linear motion to create a strong joint.
-The process was developed in the 1990s by The Welding Institute (TWI) in the United Kingdom and is now used in a variety of industries, including aerospace, automotive and shipbuilding.
+Friction stir welding, also known as friction stir welding (FSW), is a welding process that creates a solid connection between two metal parts without producing molten metal.
+Instead, the metal is heated and plastically deformed by a rotary and linear motion to create a solid connection.
+The process was developed in the 1990s by The Welding Institute (TWI) in the UK and is now used in various industries such as aerospace, automotive and shipbuilding.

-Friction stir welding involves pressing a rotating tool onto the contact surface between the parts to be joined.
-The friction of the tool with the metal generates heat that softens the metal without melting it.
-The tool is moved along the contact surface, forming the metal and creating a strong joint.
+In friction stir welding, a rotating tool is pressed onto the contact surface between the parts to be joined.
+The friction between the tool and the metal generates heat, which softens the metal without melting it.
+The tool is moved along the contact surface, forming the metal and creating a firm connection.

 - Very high welding speed